-Number and Algebra Measurement and Geometry Statistics Number Knowledge Measurement Statistical Investigation 1.
-Know numbers 0 - 100: - symbols and names - forward and backward counting sequences - place value conventions: - groups with five - groups with iten - groups with ten - the 'tens' numbers - the number of tens and ones in a number - the size and structure of a number 2.
-Know simple fractions such as halves and quarters: - symbols for simple fractions - the meaning of the numerator and denominator of a simple fraction - arrange simple fractions - give examples of fractions (such as a 3/2 turn) Number Strategy 3.
-Solve problems involving whole numbers and simple fractions, and explain the strategy used: - counting strategies - grouping strategies - grouping strategies - equal sharing strategies Patterns and Relationships 4.
-Make and extend repeating and sequential patterns 1.
+Number and Algebra Measurement and Geometry Statistics Number Knowledge Measurement Statistical Investigation Know numbers 0 - 100: symbols and names forward and backward counting sequences place value conventions: groups with five groups within ten groups with ten the 'tens' numbers the number of tens and ones in a number the size and structure of a number Know simple fractions such as halves and quarters: symbols for simple fractions the meaning of the numerator and denominator of a simple fraction arrange simple fractions in sequence give examples of fractions (such as a 3/2 turn) 1.
 Understand the attributes of things that are able to be measured: - length - area - volume (capacity) - weight (mass) - rotation - temperature - time - money 2.
 Understand the convention of measuring where the attribute being measured is compared to a unit of measurement 3.
 Use non-standard instruments for measuring 4.
 Sequence and compare measurements 5.
-Count simple units of measurement 6.
-Understand the concept of conservation of measurement Shape 7.
-Group objects according to their appearance such as colour, size and the number of sides 8.
-Know 2-dimensional shapes such as triangle, square, rectangle, circle, pentagon, hexagon and octagon 1.
+Count simple units of measurement 1.
 Follow the conventions for statistical investigations to pose and answer questions: - gather data - sort data - count data - display data 2.
 Understand data displays Probability 3.
-Predict and trial for all possible outcomes in a simple probability situation
+Predict and trial for all possible outcomes in a simple probability situation Number Strategy 6.
+Understand the concept of conservation of measurement 3.
+Solve problems involving whole numbers and simple fractions, and explain the strategy used: counting strategies grouping strategies equal sharing strategies Patterns and Relationships 4.
+Make and extend repeating and sequential patterns Shape 7.
+Group objects according to their appearance such as colour, size and the number of sides 8.
+Know 2-dimensional shapes such as triangle, square, rectangle, circle, pentagon, hexagon and octagon